-Thomas Dubois Hormel is a composer and visual artist, environmental activist, and philanthropist.
+Thomas Dubois Hormel (1930-2019) was a composer, visual artist, environmental activist, and philanthropist.

-Born in Austin, Minnesota in 1930, Tom has lived in California, Hawaii, Idaho and, now, Florida.
+Born in Austin, Minnesota in 1930, Tom lived in California, Hawaii, Idaho, and Florida.
 A graduate of Occidental College with a BA in Sociology, he studied at Loyola Law School and the University of Southern California School of Architecture.

-Music and art are at the center of Tom’s life.
-His large, bright paintings are highly varied in their subjects.
-His photography documents exotic travels as well as intimate moments of Hollywood celebrities who were his friends.
+Music and art were the center of Tom’s life.
+His large, bright paintings were highly varied in their subjects.
+His photography documented exotic travels as well as intimate moments of Hollywood celebrities who were his friends.
 Tom also created numerous works in needlepoint, weaving, sculpture and digital media.
-His love of music ranges widely, from classical to jazz to world music.
-His published collections include Go for Baroque and Caribbean Nights, the proceeds of which were donated to Conservation International.
+His love of music ranged widely, from classical to jazz to world music.
+His published collections include Go for Baroque and Caribbean Nights, of which the proceeds were donated to Conservation International.
+In 2009, Tom was awarded The Young Musicians Foundation’s Humanitarian Award.
 In January 2018, his ballet, Legend of Bird Mountain, was choreographed by the Martha Graham Company and performed with the South Florida Symphony Orchestra as part of the orchestra’s 20th anniversary program.
-In 2009, Tom was awarded The Young Musicians Foundation’s Humanitarian Award.
+February 2019, his final album, New York Variations, was choreographed by the Yello Dance Project and in March was performed by the Henry Mancini Orchestra of the University of Miami.

-Tom speaks fluent French and Spanish and can swear in at least three other languages.
+Tom spoke fluent French and Spanish and could swear in at least three other languages.

 error: Content is protected !!